How to speed up your WordPress site (27 easy ways that actually work)

 Section titled 12.
 Optimize your WordPress database

 Your database stores all your content, settings, and more.
-Over time, it fills up with junk like:
+Over time, it can fill up with unnecessary data like:

 • Post revisions